ripl/Transcrib3D/README.md

 For evaluation, only some simple packages were used, include *numpy*, *openai* and *tenacity*.

+## OpenAI API access
+Set up your OpenAI api key as an environment variable `OPENAI_API_KEY`.

 ## Data Prepare
-You should have a folder(let's call it *scannet_data_root*) that has ScanNet scene folders such as *scene0000_00* under it.
+~~You should have a folder(let's call it *scannet_data_root*) that has ScanNet scene folders such as *scene0000_00* under it.
 Besides the original ScanNet data, object bounding boxes are also needed(ground truth, group free or mask3d).
 Currently these boxes are directly provided.
-[Download](https://drive.google.com/drive/folders/1A1nV66J-8NVExauugvlc7X5FM2QhQzeW?usp=drive_link) them and unzip under *scannet_data_root*, so that there will also be these 3 folders under *scannet_data_root*: objects_info, objects_info_gf and objects_info_mask3d_200c.
+[Download](https://drive.google.com/drive/folders/1A1nV66J-8NVExauugvlc7X5FM2QhQzeW?usp=drive_link) them and unzip under *scannet_data_root*, so that there will also be these 3 folders under *scannet_data_root*: objects_info, objects_info_gf and objects_info_mask3d_200c.~~

+To make things easier, we provide the bounding boexes for each scene at `data/scannet_object_info`.
+Currently it only include ground truth bounding boxes (which is the setting for NR3D and SR3D from Referit3D benchmark), detected bounding boxes will be provided later.
+There is no need to prepare the original scannet scene data for the sole purpose of testing (original scene data are still useful for debugging and visualization).

 ## File Structure